Thank you for your interest in choosing the Port of Seattle for your career path. Please view our Current Openings

 If you are an applicant in need of a reasonable accommodation in order to complete the online application or submit your application materials, please contact the Port of Seattle’s Human Resources and Development Department at 206.787.3836.
 You may also contact the WA Relay Service (TTY) at 7-1-1 or 800.833.6388.

 Please note: Hardcopy and fax applications are no longer accepted.
 Our online application system replaces all prior methods of applying for employment at the Port of Seattle.

 The following considerations should be taken into account when applying for Current Openings

 at the Port of Seattle:

 - Applications will be evaluated for open positions only.

-- Individuals wishing to be considered for the posted positions must submit applications by the advertised closing date, normally by 11:59 p.m.
+- Individuals wishing to be considered for the posted positions must submit applications by the advertised closing date, normally by 8:00 p.m.
+Pacific Standard Time.
 The system will not accept late applications.

 - Applicants must complete a Port of Seattle application using the online application system.